anotherhadi/github-recon/README.md

 > For safety, it is recommended to create the Personal Access Token on a
 > **separate GitHub account** rather than your main account.
 This way, if
 > anything goes wrong, your primary account remains safe.

+### How does the email spoofing work?

+Here’s the process:

+1. Create a new repository.
+2. Make a commit using the **target's email** as the author.
+3. Push the commit to GitHub.
+4. Observe which GitHub account gets associated with that commit.

+All of these steps are handled **automatically by the tool**, so you just need to provide the target email.

 ## 💡 Examples